Computation of cyclic redundancy checks: Bit ordering (endianness)

 Note that the lsbit-first form avoids the need to shift string[i] before the xor.
 In either case, be sure to transmit the bytes of the CRC in the order that matches your chosen bit-ordering convention.

-Multi-bit computation
+Multi-bit computation using lookup tables

+Faster software implementations process more than one bit of dividend per iteration using lookup tables, indexed by highest order coefficients of rem, to memoize the per-bit division steps.

 Sarwate algorithm (single lookup table)

-Another common optimization uses a lookup table indexed by highest order coefficients of rem to process more than one bit of dividend per iteration.
-Most commonly, a 256-entry lookup table is used, replacing the body of the outer loop (over i) with:
+The most common technique uses a 256-entry lookup table, to process 8 bits of input per iteration.
+This replaces the body of the outer loop (over i) with: